Magmas-Lounge/Mod-Lang-Fixes-Resourcepack/README.md

 - The Aether
 - Minecraft (Some Vanilla items.)

-**(A .lang file is what defines the names of items and blocks shown when hovering over them in your inventory or via WAILA.)**
+**(For those wondering, a .lang file is what defines the names of items and blocks shown when hovering over them in your inventory or via WAILA.)**